lanefu/armbianDocsAndProcess/ArmbianTaskTracking.md

 # Armbian Task Management #

 ## Overview ##
 TLDR; Keep task discussions in the forum.
+GitHub Issues are just for task metadata.

 Tasks associated with code will have an issue created in GitHub, but **all dialog regarding task will reside on the forum** in a thread containing the github Issue ID of the task.